-The Small Business Administration (SBA) was founding on July 30, 1953 to help assist small businesses with advocacy, loans, loan guarantees, contracts, counseling sessions and other forms of assistance.
+The Small Business Administration (SBA) was founded on July 30, 1953 to help assist small businesses with advocacy, loans, loan guarantees, contracts, counseling sessions, and other forms of assistance.
 SBA provides assistances primarily through its four programmatic functions:

 - Access to Capital (Business Financing) – SBA provides small businesses with an array of financing for small businesses from the smallest needs in microlending — to substantial debt and equity investment capital (venture capital).

 - Entrepreneurial Development (Education, Information, Technical Assistance & Training): SBA provides free individual face-to-face, and internet counseling for small businesses, and low-cost training to nascent entrepreneurs and established small businesses in over 1,800 locations throughout the United States and US territories.